jamessessford/jamessessford.com/source/_posts/leaving-windows.md

 My laptop was decent enough for college work and I was willing to take a chance that I could put linux on the Toshiba and it be a comparable, if not better, experience to the Windows machine I was currently using.
 My expectations were completely blown away.

+While not achieving the bar set by the Raspberry Pi, which didn't have VSCode or any of the other background services required to run the Windows laptop, the Toshiba reported < 1s response time and ~5mb memory consumption for initial page load and then ~750ms response time there after.

+The next little while will be spent rebuilding my development environment on an Ubuntu machine :)